-Orthodontists are dental specialists who are University trained in the prevention, diagnosis and treatment of dental and facial irregularities.
+Orthodontists are dental specialists who are trained in the prevention, diagnosis, and treatment of dental and facial irregularities.
 They provide a wide range of treatment options to straighten crooked teeth, fix bad bites and align the jaws correctly.

 While orthodontists are primarily known for straightening teeth, they can also assist with painful and misaligned bites, tooth movement caused by bad habits such as thumb sucking, and even some forms of sleep apnoea.
-If you’re wondering what an orthodontist can do for your smile, you should make an appointment to have an assessment, no referral is necessary.
+If you’re wondering what an orthodontist can do for your smile, you should make an appointment to have an assessment – no referral necessary.

 What is the difference between an orthodontist and a dentist?

 Orthodontists and dentists share many similarities – they work together to help you improve your overall oral health – but they actually work in very different ways.
 Dentists cover a broad range of oral health issues.
-An orthodontist, on the other hand, is a dental specialist who focuses on issues such as straightening teeth and correcting improper bite patterns.
+An orthodontist, on the other hand, is a dental specialist with a singular focus: straightening teeth and aligning jaws.

 - Dentists complete a General Dental Degree.

 - They are experts in general dental care and maintenance for all ages.
 They also perform cosmetic dental procedures such as tooth whitening, porcelain veneers and crowns.